brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-14-just-say-no-to-backups.md

 So when everything goes to hell, you can promise yourself that future will be better.
 That's also cheapest version.

 If you are new to loosing data then no one will blame you if you shed a tear or two.
-Just know that on the longer run it's way easier to cry a little than doing regular backups.
+Just know that on the longer run it's way easier to cry a little than regular backups.

 Just say NO to backups.